UC-Riverside-DatabaseLab/Labeler/README.md

 This project helps with the collaborative labeling and its goal is to provide a platform for labelers from around the world to share the labeling tasks.
 It can be deployed via different approaches with web server like Apache and database service like PostgreSQL.

-The goal of this project is for user to easily built and deploy his own collaborative labeling service as well as
+The goal of this project is for user to easily built and deploy his own collaborative labeling service as well as maintain the site.

 ## Project Structure
 ```